 When using Taler, merchant's revenue is transparent for tax collection authorities.
 Unlike cash and most digital currencies, Taler helps prevent black markets.
 Taler is not suitable for illegal activities.

 When you pay with Taler, your identity does not have to be revealed.
 Just like payments in cash, nobody else can track how you spent your electronic money.
 However, you obtain a legally valid proof of payment.

 Taler provides protocols and reference implementations that in principle enables anybody to run their own payment infrastructure, be it individuals, organizations or whole countries.
 Since the reference implementation is a GNU package, it will always remain free software.

 To pay with Taler, customers install an electronic wallet on their device.
-Before the first payment, the wallet's balance must be charged in the desired currency by some other means of payment.
+Before the first payment, the desired currency must be added to the wallet's balance by some other means of payment.

 Once the wallet is charged, payments on websites take only one click, are never falsely rejected by fraud detection and do not pose any risk of phishing or identity theft.

 To receive Taler payments, a merchant needs a bank account in the desired currency.
 We provide supporting software in various programming languages to make the integration painless.
 The merchant's backend for Taler transaction processing can run on the merchant's premises or be hosted by a third party.